mozilla/mozregression/docs/documentation/usage.md

         string.pref = Hello, world!
         integer.pref = 1

-- Forward arguments to tested binary (note that you must use '=' for arguments beginning with '-' so that the parser doesn't get confused) (Second note: in the configuration file these are called `cmdargs` instead.
-See [here](configuration.html).
+- Forward arguments to tested binary.
+Note that you must use '=' for arguments beginning with '-' so that the parser doesn't get confused.
+Additionally, this is equivalent to `cmdargs` in the [configuration file](configuration.html).

         mozregression --arg='-foreground' --arg='-P'